Appendix A — References

 Citing a Specific Chapter or Section

-When referencing specific content, cite at the chapter level for precision and to credit contributors.
+When referencing specific content, cite at the chapter level for precision.

 author = {Tegomoh, Bryan},